-A resident of the Arctic zone of Russia opened a modern ophthalmological center in Murmansk
+A resident of the Arctic zone of the Russian Federation will build an asphalt plant in Norilsk

 Pomor Shipping, a resident of the Arctic Zone, is set to acquire its own icebreaker

 10.11 // Pomor Shipping, an Arkhangelsk-based company, transports all types of cargo by sea, road and rail both within Russia and internationally.
 The company's shipping routes include the Russian northern ports of Naryan-Mar, Varandey, Sabetta, Dudinka, Dikson, Khatanga and Pevek as well as ports in the Nordic countries, the European Union, Asia, North America and practically all over the world.

 There are also no restrictions on the types of cargo that can be shipped as Pomor Shipping can handle bulk loads, such as grain, ore, coal and metal along with general cargo and oversized cargo.
 Moreover, the company provides logistics services for the shipments and helps clients prepare any required documentation.
 Pomor Shipping also offers agency services for passenger and research vessels.

 In autumn of 2020 Pomor Shipping became a resident of the Arctic Zone.
 Its investment project is associated with the acquisition of a reinforced ice-class dry-cargo vessel with a deadweight capacity of 10,000 tons.
 This will be the company's first ship.

 We spoke with CEO Anton Korobitsyn about his vision for the project and the history of Pomor Shipping.